-- Visit Saint-Germain-en-Laye near the château and the National Archaeology Museum
+- Saint-Germain-en-Laye near the château and National Archaeology Museum

-Visit Saint-Germain-en-Laye near the château and the National Archaeology Museum
+Saint-Germain-en-Laye near the château and National Archaeology Museum

 Saint-Germain-en-Laye combines royal memory, a remarkable hilltop setting and practical access to western Paris and the main airports.

-For a broader look at nearby routes and surrounding destinations, you can explore airport transfer guide for Saint-Germain, Poissy and Mantes areas.
+For a broader look at routes across western Paris, explore this airport transfer guide for Saint-Germain, Poissy and Mantes areas.

 - Airport transfer via Poissy